-• Once in Level I and six times in Level II, an ATI online proctored test will be administered to students.
+- Once in Level I and six times in Level II, an ATI online proctored test will be administered to students.
 These tests are "content" tests and are given at the conclusion of each course.
 During the course, students will be provided an ATI book and given information to allow them to take practice tests online to prepare for the proctored test.
 They will be expected to show evidence of completion of all tutorial modules, quizzes, and exercises before sitting for the proctored test.
 Students are expected to attain the benchmark score (composite score at or above the national program mean score with a Level II proficiency) on the proctored test in order to progress to the next course.
-Students who do not reach the benchmark score on the first attempt will be given one retest preceded by remediation and more online practice testing.

-Note: Students who have passed all testing within the course, yet failed the Content Mastery Test in 2 attempts may be reviewed by the faculty committee for disposition.

-• At the conclusion of Level I, students must attain the benchmark score on the Fundamentals test in order to progress to Level II.
-Students who do not reach the benchmark score on the first attempt will be given one retest preceded by remediation and more online practice testing.
-A student who fails to attain the benchmark in 2 attempts will not progress to Level II.
+Students who do not reach the benchmark score on the first attempt will be given one retest preceded by focus review and more online practice testing. - At the conclusion of Level I, students must attain the benchmark score on the Fundamentals test in order to progress to Level II.
+Students who do not reach the benchmark score on the first attempt will be given one retest preceded by focus review and more online practice testing.
+A student who fails to attain the benchmark in 2 attempts will not progress to Level II. - At the conclusion of the program, students are given the ATI Comprehensive PN Predictor test.
+This test reveals what the student has learned in the program and prepares him/her for the NCLEX-PN licensure exam.
+During the final course, students are given information to allow them to take practice tests online to prepare for the proctored Comprehensive PN test.
+They will be expected to show evidence of significant practice before sitting for the proctored test.
+Students are expected to attain the benchmark score on the proctored Comprehensive PN test (91% or greater predicted probability to pass NCLEX-PN on the first attempt) in order to graduate.
+Students who do not reach the benchmark score on the first attempt will be given one retest preceded by focus review and more online practice testing.